 When I first got married, my in-laws sometimes called me McGyver.
 I suppose it fit somewhat because figuring out how to accomplish something with whatever you have laying around is just part of what I do.
 I grew up in farm country, and farmers don’t run to the store for every little thing.
 They figure it out, and make due with what they have.
 Scavenger Engineering.

 So, the first thing in being able to weight heavy things is to find resources.
 Westley from “The Princess Bride” did the same thing when he asked “. . .
 And our assets?
 Inigo: Your brains, Fezzik’s strength, my steel . . .”

 Measuring or estimating weight is a pretty big part of finding weight proportions — like for calculating axle position.
 For things like tongue weight, load weight, axle load on trailers, and even shipping weight (as the example we’ll use here).
-It would be great to have a big scale as the right tool, but that’s not common in a DIY shop.
+It would be great to have a big scale as the right tool, but that’s not very common in a DIY shop.

-How To Weigh Heavy Things With Levers
+Levers To Weigh Heavy Things

-Like the wheelbarrow, there are tricks we can use to weigh heavy things with a smaller scale.
-It’s setting up a lever system to support the weight then calculate portions using a something cheap like bathroom scale.
+Just like the wheelbarrow, there are tricks to move heavy things without actually carrying them.
+We can use the same concepts to weigh heavy things using a smaller scale.
+By setting up a lever system to support the heavy weight, then calculate portions from something cheap like a bathroom scale.
 Yes, some math, some careful measurements, and some logic are all here.

 Weigh More Complex

-Weigh A Trailer Measurement Example
+Weigh A Trailer Example